WHCM: History

 WHCM was founded in 1970 as a campus radio station at Harper College.
 The initials were chosen to represent "Harper College Music".
 The station was located in room A339 in what is currently the Student Center.
-It was equipped wsith a control console, amplifier and two turntables.
+It was equipped with a control console, amplifier and two turntables.
 Student DJs hosted free format shows, a trend that continues in WHCM'S current broadcasts.

 In March 1998, while the station was only broadcast to the student lounge and cafeteria, it was shut down for a week by a staff administrator for "music choices, volume control, and 'lewd' comments by disc jockeys."
 It began broadcasting again on March 25, after students agreed to adopt a new contract, and to keep their office neat.

 The Harper College application for a new FM station in Palatine was approved by the FCC on November 6, 2000, with a license to cover filed in December 2002.
 The station, however, had broadcast on campus prior to going on air.
 WHCM was to share time with Arlington Heights-licensed WCLR, originally to be owned by the Church of Christian Liberty but sold to the Educational Media Foundation before going on air.
 WHCM operated Monday through Thursday during the school year, with WCLR allotted Fridays, Saturdays, Sundays, and full-time during school breaks.

 On May 17, 2017, EMF and Harper College reached an agreement in 2017 by which EMF would surrender the license for WCLR to allow WHCM to go full-time on 88.3 MHz.
 Harper College paid $13,600, representing EMF's outstanding obligation on the WCLR tower lease, and up to $5,000 in EMF's legal fees.
 WHCM went full-time on June 29, 2017.

 On October 1, 2019, WHCM added a Radio Data System (RDS) to identify song and artist, and upgraded their streaming encoder to improve sound quality.